Ashley Chambers: Coalville Town

 In July 2022, Chambers signed a one-year deal with top Leicestershire non-league side Coalville Town for the 2022/23 Southern League Premier Division Central season.
 Chambers played a crucial role in Coalville's run to the 1st Round of the FA Cup, scoring 6 goals in 6 games, including a goal in the away win at National League side Notts County, and becoming the first player in Coalville's history to score in the FA Cup proper in the 1st round tie at Charlton Athletic.

-Chambers scored the equaliser for Coalville in their 1-1 draw with Royston Town on December 3rd, 2022.
-The goal marked Chambers' 20th goal in all competitions for 2022/23 season and is only the second time he's reached that milestone in his career.
-On February 4th 2023, Chambers celebrated his 500th competitive career appearance and 12th goal of the season with a stylish finish into the top corner against A.F.C.
+Chambers scored the equaliser for Coalville in their 1–1 draw with Royston Town on December 3, 2022.
+The goal marked Chambers' 20th goal in all competitions for 2022/23 season and is only the second time he has reached that milestone in his career.
+On February 4, 2023, Chambers celebrated his 500th competitive career appearance and 12th goal of the season with a stylish finish into the top corner against A.F.C.
 Rushden & Diamonds.

+Basford United

+On 26 May 2024, Chambers joined Basford United.

+Barwell

+In February 2025, Chambers joined Southern League Premier Division Central club Barwell.

+Carlton Town

+In June 2025, Chambers joined Northern Premier League Division One Midlands side Carlton Town..
+He made a flying start to the season, scoring 13 in his first 19 games.